branislav1991/pipeln/README.md

 This repository serves as the monorepo for the pipeln codebase.

+## Pipeln Architecture

+Pipeln is currently designed as a monolithic app with a SPA frontend (built using React) and a REST web service backend (build using FastAPI).

 ## Repository Structure

 The repository is structured according to the deployment units in the